 © 2003 Trustees, Art Gallery of New South Wales

-Bruce James (Australia) (Author), Edmund Capon (England; Australia, b.1940) (Director), Art Gallery of New South Wales handbook, Domain, 1999, 260 (colour illus.).
+Bruce James, Art Gallery of New South Wales handbook, 'Asian Collection: East Asia', pg.
+246-287, Sydney, 1999, 260 (colour illus.).

-McClure Multimedia (Producer), Voices & Visions from China 2002, 2002, (colour illus.).
+McClure Multimedia (Producer), Voices & Visions from China, Carlton South, 2002, (colour illus.).
 See: Contents: Visual & Performing Arts, Traditional painting.

-'The Shanghai School and Modern Painting', The Asian Collections Art Gallery of New South Wales 2003, 2003, 166-167 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'The Shanghai School and Modern Painting', Sydney, 2003, 166-167 (colour illus.).
 The colour illus. on page 167 is a detail of this work.

 Public Programmes Department, Art Gallery of New South Wales, Adventures in Asia.
-An education kit for the Asian gallery 2003, 2003, 7 (colour illus.). card no.7
+An education kit for the Asian gallery, Sydney, 2003, 7 (colour illus.). card no.7